 Jun 4,476 6

 Thus in January, we shipped 3,519 units, and three from that group returned in January, and another 6 in February.
 We also received 4 returns in February from the batch of February shipments.

 Notice the shape of the table of return counts—looks like Nevada, right?

 This chart is only for gathering the data.
 It is difficult to make any conclusion based on this table of data.
 What we do need to know is how long the units returned were in the field and how many remain right censored (haven’t failed yet).

 The time to failure is the difference between the return month and the month of shipment.
-Thus for the returns in February, the units shipped in January we can say were in the field for 2 months.
-For the those shipped in February, they were in the field for 1 month.
+Thus for the returns in February, the units shipped in January were in the field for 2 months.
+For those shipped in February, they were in the field for 1 month.

-Having day or week of shipment and corresponding day or week of return would be an improvement, yet it seems monthly shipments and returns is fairly common.
+Having the day or week of shipment and corresponding day or week of return would be an improvement, yet it seems monthly shipments and returns are fairly common.
 Monthly data is still useful.

 Thus for the January shipment row, we have 32 returns and thus 3,487 units that have not failed.
 Repeat these calculations for each row.